Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

 \subsubsection{4.2.
 Solver and runtime configurations}

 For the PINN solver, we tested with two networks.
 Both were fully-connected neural networks: one with 256 neurons per layer, while the other one with 512 neurons per layer.
 All other network configurations were the same as those in section 3, except we allowed human intervention to manually adjust the learning rates during training.
 Our intention for this case study was to successfully obtain physical solutions from the PINN solver, rather than conducting a performance and accuracy benchmark.
 Therefore, we would adjust the learning rate to accelerate the convergence or to escape from local minimums.
 This decision was in line with common machine learning practice.
+We did not carry out hyperparameter optimization.
+These parameters were chosen because they work in Modulus' examples and in the Taylor-Green vortex experiment.

 The PINN solver pre-generated $40,960,000$ spatial-temporal points from a spatial domain in $[-8, 25]\times[-8, 8]$ and temporal domain $(0, 200]$ to evaluate residuals of the Navier-Stokes equations, and used $40,960$ points per iteration.
 The number of pre-generated points for the initial condition was $2,048,000$, and the per-iteration number is $2,048$.
 On each boundary, the numbers of pre-generated and per-iteration points are 8,192,000 and 8,192.
 Both cases used 8 A100 GPUs, which scaled these numbers up with a factor of 8.
 For example, during each iteration, a total of $327,680$ points were actually used to evaluate the Navier-Stokes equations' residuals.
 Both cases ran up to 64 hours in wall time.